ExpressLRS/Docs/docs/quick-start/transmitters/betafpv900.md

             <br clear="right" />

-        14. Once you have connected to the `ExpressLRS TX` Access Point, open up a Browser window and type in the IP Address `10.0.0.1` on the Address Bar and press ++enter++.
+        14. Once connected to the `ExpressLRS TX` Access Point, open up a Browser window, type in the IP Address `10.0.0.1` on the Address Bar, and press ++enter++.
 The ExpressLRS Web UI will load.
         15. Activate the `Update` Tab.

             <figure markdown>
             ![TX update tab]
             </figure>

-            - If your TX Module is still on an earlier firmware version, then there's no Update Tab and instead you will need to scroll down to find the Firmware Update section.
+            - If your TX Module is still on an earlier firmware version, then there's no Update Tab, and instead, you will need to scroll down to find the Firmware Update section.

             <figure markdown>
             ![Old File Upload]
             </figure>

-        16. Drag-and-drop the Firmware file from the Temp folder into the File Upload field.
+        16. Drag and drop the Firmware file from the Temp folder into the File Upload field.
-            - You can also use the Browse or Choose File button and browse for the file yourself, specially if you've copied/moved it somewhere else on an earlier step.
+            - You can also use the Browse or Choose File button and browse for the file yourself, especially if you've copied/moved it somewhere else on an earlier step.
         17. Click the ++"Update"++ button to start the Updating procedure.
         18. Wait for the firmware file to get uploaded and flashed into your device.
-It would only take a minute or two and you will see the Success Popup Message.
+It only takes a minute or two, and you will see the Success Popup Message.

             <figure markdown>
             ![Success WiFi]
             </figure>

-        19. On your Radio, the `WiFi Running` screen should disappear and it should be back to the WiFi Connectivity Menu of the ExpressLRS Lua Script.
+        19. On your Radio, the `WiFi Running` screen should disappear and should be back to the WiFi Connectivity Menu of the ExpressLRS Lua Script.
         20. Long-press the ++"RTN"++ Key to exit the ExpressLRS Lua Script.
-Reload it to check for the ExpressLRS Firmware version and verify your TX module has been updated.
+Then reload it to check for the ExpressLRS Firmware version and verify your TX module has been updated.

     === "Manual Upload via Local WiFi"